SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 apart from that - apart from that just means other than that

 regret - a feeling of sadness about something sad or wrong or about a mistake that you have made, and a wish that it could have been different and better

 harm - physical or other injury or damage

+get on it - When you say you will get on it, that means you will take care of something soon

+directions - instructions that you give to someone about how to find a particular place

+instructions - information about how to do, make, or use something

+that works - the phrase 'that works' means there should no problem doing something

+a couple - A couple just means two items
+1. I bought a couple shirts
+2.I ate a couple pieces of pizza.

+whatever you want - whatever you want means, anything you like, or as you like

+anything you like - anything you like means whatever you want or as you like

+check it out - When you check something out, you take notice of it, or look at it with interest

+trekking - the activity of walking long distances on foot for pleasure

+moved on - move on means to travel or go to another place
+1. It is late.
+We better move on.
+2. After France, we moved on to Spain.

+quite an experience - We often say "quite an experience" to mean a very memorable time
+1. The party was quite an experience.
+2. My time in Europe was quite an experience.

+harm - physical or other injury or damage